gfontenot/vim-xcode/README.md

 ## License

-xcodeproj.vim is copyright © 2015 Gordon Fontenot It is free software, and may be redistributed under the terms specified in the `LICENSE` file.
+xcodeproj.vim is copyright © 2015 Gordon Fontenot.
+It is free software, and may be redistributed under the terms specified in the `LICENSE` file.